alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 #### Lifetime

 Authorizations are not meant to be provided for short periods of time.
 An authorization is expected to be delivered for an immediate need for a complete work day.
-An OAuth2.0 Bearer token MUST have a minimum expiration time (`exp1` claim) of 1 hours and a maximum of 24 hours from its creation time (`iat` claim).
+An OAuth2.0 Bearer token MUST have a minimum expiration time (`exp` claim) of 1 hours and a maximum of 24 hours from its creation time (`iat` claim).

 ### Type and Algorithms